A Study in Magic: The Application

 "He hid at my place and Ron's when it got too much," said Julia, lips twitching.
-"So what about you, did John and Sherlock stuff in you cage and abandon in you in a forest?
+"So what about you, did John and Sherlock stuff you in a cage and abandon in you in a forest?
 Where are they, anyway?"

 "Out.
 And nah, I just did a lot of running through grasslands and hills," said Harry, rolling his eyes.
 "Well, I say a lot … John cut my training in half when I went down with a cold after thirty minutes of running.
 What's up with alternative magic and running, anyway?"

 "If you don't know, how can I know?"

 "Your grandfather is the Grandmaster.
 You tell me," Harry retorted.